Dynamic Resource Allocation with Karma: An Experimental Study: Discussion

 Another important consideration regarding implementation of karma with human participants is whether a simpler scheme (binary) or a richer scheme (full range) is favourable.
-That fact that we found no significant differences in terms of realized efficiency gains between the two provides preliminary evidence that the simpler binary scheme--at least for applications similar to the ones we studied--can be employed without loss in efficiency.
-Such applications feature, as we have investigated in our experiments, urgency processes with binary levels, for which a binary scheme is arguably also particularly natural.
+That fact that binary led to less variations in the distribution of bids and thus more predictable auction outcomes, meanwhile we found no significant differences in terms of realized efficiency gains compared to full range, provides preliminary evidence that the simpler binary scheme is advantageous--at least for applications similar to the ones we studied.
+Such applications feature, as we have investigated in our experiment, urgency processes with binary levels, for which a binary scheme is arguably also particularly natural.
 Theoretically, Nash equilibrium under binary bidding will lose in efficiency with more than two urgency levels, and it remains an open question to test what the trade-off is between behavioral simplicity of a binary (or otherwise limited) bidding scheme and the theoretical benefits that come with richer schemes.
-Some reasons to believe simplicity is beneficial are based on theories of decision fatigue~\cite{baumeister2003psychology,pignatiello2020decision} and simplicity in mechanism design~\citep{pycia2023theory}.
+Some additional reasons to believe simplicity is beneficial are based on theories of decision fatigue~\citep{baumeister2003psychology,pignatiello2020decision} and simplicity in mechanism design~\citep{pycia2023theory}.
 A richer analysis of this complexity-performance trade-off provides fruitful avenues for future investigations, both in theory and in the behavioral lab.

-Finally, to conclude, we would like to highlight that the most favorable treatment combination in our experiments was that of high stake urgency process under binary bidding scheme; both median efficiency gains and the distribution of gains were higher in that combination than in all others.
-Having rare but important urgency realizations made it particularly easy for our subjects to decide whether to bid or not, and there were no subtleties regarding how much to bid as a function of the history of play, etc. given the binary nature of the bidding scheme.
+Moreover, we would like to comment on the treatment combination of high stake urgency process under binary bidding scheme, for which there is (weak) evidence that both mean efficiency gains and the distribution of gains are higher than in other treatments.
+Having rare but important urgency realizations seemed to make it easier for our subjects to decide whether to bid or not, and there were no subtleties regarding how much to bid as a function of the history of play, etc. given the binary nature of the bidding scheme.
+In future experiments, we shall investigate what kind of automated bidding tools could be most beneficial.
+One may envision a setting where the human decides whether or not to engage in bidding, but the actual bid is determined by a bot who bids optimally.